David Arquette: Professional wrestling

-On May 23, 2019, Arquette made his debut on Being the Elite, where he attempted to convince Nick and Matt Jackson to allow him to enter the Over the Budget Battle Royal at AEW Double or Nothing.
-Neither of them recognised him at first, however they eventually recalled his WCW World Heavyweight Championship reign but still refused to let him compete, instead, giving him a double Superkick.
+On May 23, 2019, Arquette made his debut on Being the Elite, where he attempted to convince Nick and Matt Jackson to allow him to enter the Over the Budget Battle Royal at All Elite Wrestling's (AEW) Double or Nothing event.
+Neither of them recognized him at first, however they eventually recalled his WCW World Heavyweight Championship reign but still refused to let him compete, instead, giving him a double Superkick.

 In June 2021, Arquette announced he was retiring as a wrestler.
+His last match was on 31 July 2021 as Rob Boss, teaming with A Little Angry Tree and defeating Whopper Texas Ranger for Wrestling Pro Wrestling in Burbank, California.

+On April 23, 2023, Arquette appeared on AEW's internet television show Hey!
+(EW).

-Other ventures
+Other activities

-In May 2007, Image Comics (in conjunction with Raw Studios) published David Arquette's the Tripper, which was adapted for the comic book medium by artist Nat Jones and writer Joe Harris, with whom Arquette shared writing duties.
-Propr Collection is a clothing line run by Arquette and Ben Harper.
+In May 2007, Image Comics (in conjunction with Raw Studios) published David Arquette's the Tripper, drawn by Nat Jones and co-written by Joe Harris and Arquette.

+He runs the clothing line Propr Collection together with Ben Harper.
+He was part owner of Bootsy Bellows, an exclusive nightclub in Los Angeles, now closed.
+The club was named for Arquette's mother, a burlesque dancer who performed by that name.

 Arquette was briefly in a band by the name of Ear2000, who contributed a song to the Scream 2 soundtrack and Scream 3 soundtrack.
 The group, whose style blended hip hop and rock, has since broken up.
 Arquette has also been a part of Washington's Red Museum and recorded "Post Empire" with the band, which was released in 2011.

-Arquette is part owner of Bootsy Bellows, an exclusive nightclub in Los Angeles.
-The club is named for Arquette's mother, a burlesque dancer who performed by that name.

-David is a certified Bob Ross instructor, so he was trained in the landscape painting technique popularized by the famous painter.

-Arquette purchased the rights to Bozo the Clown in 2021 and has plans to revive the character.